It’s official – the coronavirus is now a pandemic; the hysteria surrounding it and its affects on our lives is real.

 99.8% of people infected recover – remember that particular stat.
 Our bodies are designed to be healthy, designed to fight off infection.

 The 0.2% fatalities occur among elderly, and those that are sick, weak or otherwise immuno-compromised.

-Panic is gripping the globe – from real concerns about the unknowns, to wondering if stockpiling toilet paper, bottled water, and food is necessary.
+Panic is gripping the globe – from real concerns about the unknowns (a must read, on the topic of ‘gain of function’ What is gain of function research and who is at high risk), to wondering if stockpiling toilet paper, bottled water, and food is necessary.
 The lock down that’s occurring is unprecedented, and hugely disruptive to life, to the economy, and not to be minimized, to our collective psyches.
 So, don’t panic – get proactive around your health.
 Remember, it’s not always about ‘fighting the disease’ – so important to build/maintain your health.

 What you can do: